 There are, however, a few cases where it is ideal to run multiple inputs on each container concurrently.

 One use case is hosting web applications where the endpoints are not CPU-bound - for example, making an asynchronous request to a deployed Modal function or querying a database.
-Only a handful of containers can handle hundreds of simultaneous requests for such applications if we allow concurrent inputs.
+Only a handful of containers can handle hundreds of simultaneous requests for such applications if you allow concurrent inputs.

 Another use case is to support continuous batching on GPU-accelerated containers.
 Frameworks such as vLLM allow us to push higher token throughputs by maximizing compute in each forward pass.
-In LLMs, this means each GPU step can generate tokens for multiple user queries; in diffusion models, we can denoise multiple images concurrently.
+In LLMs, this means each GPU step can generate tokens for multiple user queries; in diffusion models, you can denoise multiple images concurrently.
 In order to take full advantage of this, containers need to be processing multiple inputs concurrently.

-Configuring concurrent inputs
+Configuring concurrent inputs within a container

 allow_concurrent_inputs=n on the function decorator.